SigmazGFX/1-4_Controller/README.md

 Pin 11 is the audio output pin and can be connected to a small speaker + side.
 The - side of the speaker would be connected to the common ground of the controller.

+TIP: I would recommend a small amplifier to increase the volume level of the sound.
+(Something like a pair of powered computer speakers would be great.)

 First Run: